-The Center for Cancer and Blood Disorders (CCBD), based at Children’s Medical Center Dallas, is the clinical site for pediatric hematology/oncology care at UT Southwestern Medical Center, treating cancers in children, including pediatric leukemia.
-The CCBD is one of the largest pediatric hematology/oncology programs in the United States and is internationally known as a center of excellence in patient care, education, clinical and laboratory research, and patient advocacy.
+The Pauline Allen Gill Center for Cancer and Blood Disorders, formerly known as the Center for Cancer and Blood Disorders, based at Children’s Medical Center Dallas, is the clinical site for pediatric hematology/oncology care at UT Southwestern Medical Center, treating cancers in children, including pediatric leukemia.
+The Gill Center is one of the largest pediatric hematology/oncology programs in the United States and is internationally known as a center of excellence in patient care, education, clinical and laboratory research, and patient advocacy.

 Clinical programs include:

-The CCBD handles more than 12,000 outpatient visits (8,500 oncology, 3,500 hematology) and 1,300 admissions per year.
+The Gill Center handles more than 12,000 outpatient visits (8,500 oncology, 3,500 hematology) and 1,300 admissions per year.
 UT Southwestern physicians also provide a consult service for newborn patients with hematological conditions delivered at Parkland Health & Hospital System.

-The CCBD uses a team approach to plan and deliver clinical care that is targeted to meet the needs of each child.
+The Gill Center uses a team approach to plan and deliver clinical care that is targeted to meet the needs of each child.

 Among the services offered: